positively-charged/bcc/doc/details.md

 <h4>Private visibility</h4>

-A library can have private variables.
-Only the library can see its private variables.
-A library that imports another library will not be able to see the private variables of the imported library.
-Functions and unnamed enumerations can also be private.
+A library can have private objects, which can be variables, functions, and unnamed enumerations.
+Only the library can see its private objects.
+A library that imports another library will not be able to see the private objects of the imported library:

 <h6>File: <i>lib1.bcs</i></h6>

 ```
 #library "lib1"